drieswijns/crossbario_tutorial/2_chatroom/README.md

     ]

 ## Authentication
-We do no want any random person to be able to register a component as a server, therefore we need to set up some authentication.
-We will setup *ticket* based authentication, i.e. authentication by means of a shared secret.
+We do no want any random person to be able to register as a server, therefore we need to set up some authentication.
+We will setup **ticket** based authentication, i.e. authentication by means of a **shared secret**.

 In the *config.json* file, restrict access to the server role using ticket based authentication.
 Access to the public role will remain unauthenticated: